Norman Bogner: Career

-In 1953, Bogner began his college career attending University of Alabama through 1954, and then transferring to Syracuse University where he graduated with a B.A. in English and Humanities (cum laude) in 1957.
+In 1953, Bogner began his college career attending the University of Alabama through 1954, and then transferring to Syracuse University where he graduated with a B.A. in English and Humanities (cum laude) in 1957.
 Bogner went on to do graduate work in English at New York University and the New School for Social Research in 1958-59.

 Turning down several teaching fellowships, Bogner chose to go to Europe to explore in person what he had learned in school.
 According to Bogner, after several trips with his father across the United States, he knew traveling in Europe was what he needed to learn more about the real people he was going to write about.
 While his mother encouraged him in this decision, his father basically turned his back on Bogner and refused to offer any financial or emotional support, if Bogner chose to be a writer and traveled in Europe, rather than staying in the United States to further his career as a lawyer, doctor, or professor.
 To earn the money he needed to follow through on his plan, this meant Bogner went back to doing the kitchen work he’d done at resorts and restaurants in the Catskill Mountains and at Cape Cod during the summers while in school.
 At this point, he worked “on the line” as a chef and saucier.